nf-core/hicar/docs/output.md

 - `matrix/mcool/*`: The mcool files for each group.
 - `matrix/hic/*`: The .hic files for each group.
-- `matrix/HiCExploer/*`: The h5 files normalized by HiCExploer for each group.
+- `matrix/HiCExplorer/*`: The h5 files normalized by HiCExplorer for each group.

 </details>